 Interested in transforming our laws to protect democracy and to protect the lives of all people?
 Consider joining ACS!
-Our goal is to facilitate debates and strengthen our relationship with our peers on campus and the Sacramento community.
-We value the support from ACS Sacramento Lawyer Chapter and the National Chapter, and we intend to be a source for mentoring and networking opportunities between lawyers and students.
-Interested in joining us?
-There are no member dues to be a part of our chapter!
-Look for our events advertised in The Docket or contact our board at email@example.com.
+Our goal is to facilitate debates and strengthen our relationships with our peers and our community.
+We intend to be a source for mentoring, volunteering with local organizations, and creating networking opportunities for our members.
+There are no membership dues to be a part of our chapter!
+Look for our events on The Docket or contact our board at firstname.lastname@example.org.

 APALSA is an academic, community service, and social group founded and is dedicated to fostering a supportive atmosphere for Asian Pacific American students at McGeorge School of Law.
 APALSA strives to provide opportunities through education, programs, and services that meet the specific concerns and the needs of McGeorge's Asian Pacific American law students.

-The purpose of the BLSA shall be to further the academic and social welfare of African American students enrolled at the McGeorge School of Law, University of the Pacific; to increase the enrollment and retention of African American students at McGeorge School of Law; to promote professionalism and academic excellence among our members, and to provide a space for us to nourish and embrace our culture.
+The purpose of the BLSA shall be to further the academic and social welfare of Black/African American students enrolled at the McGeorge School of Law, University of the Pacific; to increase enrollment and retention of Black/African American students at McGeorge School of Law; to promote professionalism and academic excellence among our members, and to provide a space for us to nourish and embrace our culture.

 The Business Law Association connects members with information and opportunities relating to the various practice areas of business law.
-Look for our meetings and events advertised in The Docket or contact Francesca Torres, BLA President, to become a member.
+Look for our meetings and events advertised in The Docket or contact Kyndall Banales, BLA President, to become a member.

 CLSS exists to promote fellowship, community, and encouragement among Christian and non-Christian students, faculty, and staff on the University of Pacific, McGeorge School of Law Campus.
 Our goal is to show Christ’s love to the McGeorge community in its entirety and to honor and glorify His kingdom.